 *A detailed costume accessory sheet is included with EACH costume.
 It will outline what color makeup, hairstyles, etc. Just follow the sheet:)

 To ensure that there are no discrepancies in condition, color and style, tights are ordered and placed with your costumes- you are not responsible for additional purchases.
 Do not wear or wash them before the dress rehearsal or performance.

 Your class costume may require a different color shoe than your regular dress code.
 DO NOT BUY A NEW PAIR unless fit is an issue.
-We can spray paintJ
+We can spray paint:)

 Hair and Makeup

-All female students are required to wear makeup for the recital: burgundy lipstick, blush, eye shadow (browns and purples not blue), and mascara- fake eyelashes for girls ages 12-up.
+One “Performer Kit” will be included in your costume that includes lipstick, hair pins, rubber bands.
+All female students are required to wear makeup for the recital: beet red/burgundy lipstick, blush, eye shadow (browns and purples not blue), and mascara- fake eyelashes for girls ages 12-up.
 For the boys, a little blush works well.

 Uniform hairstyles are required and will be explained by your teacher and on your costume accessory sheet.